NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week7.1"></a>Week 7.1 - Visual Project Presentations
 - In-class presentations of Visual Project

+#### Homework (due before start of next class - Thursday Mar 7)
+- **Find** an inspirational work using AI for sound/text/code generation
+- **Find** a tool or technique that you would like to use / learn more about / find interesting
+- **Write** 2-3 paragraphs about the inspirational work and tool in the [Brightspace Discussion](https://brightspace.nyu.edu/d2l/le/351324/discussions/topics/450524/View)

 ### <a name="week7.2"></a>Week 7.2 - Introduction to Sound / Text
 - Look at inspirational sound/text works and tools